smartappsbrasil/smartclient-shbash/README.md

 ## Variables

-##### smartResponseData
+##### $smartResponseData
-You can use this var to print a result of any request that you loaded.
+This variable is been declared every time you make a request.
+To get the result of last request you need use it.

 ## Tests
 This library has been tested on CentOS 5 and CentOS 6.